Biacode/presentations/rustlang/pages/overview.md

 ---

 # Documentation
-The rust documentation is really differs from your know language documentations:
+The rust documentation is really differs from your know language documentations
 * Markdown support.
 * Compile time checks.
 * Unified host for all open source libs documentations.